 Next you’re asked to opt in to emails.
 If you opt out, you’re asked again and given the option to subscribe to only certain newsletters before you can log in and go to your dashboard.

 Our users rave about how easy Biteable is to use.
 While you can certainly build a video from scratch using our ready-made scenes, our professionally-made templates are where we really shine.

-We’ve created hundreds of templates for every possible type of video.
-And because we know sorting through so many choices can be overwhelming, we’re here to help you pick one.
+We’ve created around 1000 templates for every possible type of video.
+And because we know sorting through so many choices can be overwhelming, we’ve created dozens of categories help you pick one.